Corneal opacity

-The human cornea is a transparent membrane which allows light to pass through it.
-The word corneal opacification literally means loss of normal transparency of cornea.
+Corneal opacification is a term used when the cornea of the eye loses its transparency.
 The term corneal opacity is used particularly for the loss of transparency of cornea due to scarring.
 Transparency of the cornea is dependent on the uniform diameter and the regular spacing and arrangement of the collagen fibrils within the stroma.
 Alterations in the spacing of collagen fibrils in a variety of conditions including corneal edema, scars, and macular corneal dystrophy is clinically manifested as corneal opacity.
 The term corneal blindness is commonly used to describe blindness due to corneal opacity.

+Keratoplasty also known as corneal transplantation is the main treatment option for visual improvement in corneal opacity.
+Other treatments which may improve visual outcome includes optical iridectomy, phototherapeutic keratectomy and keratoprosthesises.
+Corneal tattooing may be used for improving the cosmetic appearance of the opaque eye.

 Types

 Depending on the density, corneal opacity is graded as nebular, macular and leucomatous.

 Nebular corneal opacity

 Nebular corneal opacity is a faint opacity which results due to superficial scars involving Bowman's layer and superficial stroma.
 A nebular corneal opacity allows the details of the iris to be seen through the opacity.
 A thin, diffuse nebula covering the pupillary area interferes more with vision than a strictly localized dense leucoma, so long as the latter does not block the whole pupillary area.
 This is because the leucoma stops all the light which falls upon it, whereas the nebula refracts it irregularly, allowing many of the rays to fall upon the retina where they blur the image formed by the regularly refracted rays.